vasilakisfil/Introspected-REST/README.md

 Although here we have the same object semantics for request and response object, in theory these could be different.
 If that's the case, we should denote each object in the response parented under distinct JSON attributes (like `accepts`/`produces` or `accepts`/`returns`).

+Regardless, **a cool side effect of knowing the structure of the request object is that the client can use that information to first validate the object before sending it over the wire to the server**.

 #### 10.2.2.
 Hypermedia metadata
 For the Hypermedia part we will use JSON Hyper Schemas